// About — Mohamed Saadi

 The Mind

-Iyengar Yoga — the school of absolute precision and structural alignment.
-Alongside sustained interests in neuroscience, cognitive science, and mindfulness practice.
+Iyengar Yoga — precision and structural alignment as practice.
+Sustained interests in neuroscience, cognitive science, and contemplative traditions.

 03